As a business owner, how would you answer the following questions?

 Source: Gartner Group

-So, it’s essential to be prepared before disaster strikes.
-But like most small and mid-size business owners, you may not have the time to proactively monitor or maintain your network, or simply don’t know how to do it.
+So, it is essential to be prepared before disaster strikes.
+However, like most small and mid-size business owners, you may not have the time to proactively monitor or maintain your network, or simply do not know how to do it.
 Unfortunately, the lack of proper DNS management and infrastructure creates more opportunities for downtime.
-It’s true – websites with internally managed DNS are more likely to suffer from downtime than sites where DNS is managed externally.
+It is true – websites with internally managed DNS are more likely to suffer from downtime than sites where DNS is managed externally.

 With Uptime Bundle, you get the protection you need to help keep your website and network service safe and available.
-So you don’t ever need to worry about closing your front door.
+So you need never worry about closing your front door.

 1 Quorum Disaster Recovery Report, Q1 2013